survivejs/webpack-book/manuscript/packages/02_authoring.md

 To consume the test version, your users will have to use `npm install <your package name>@alpha`.

-T> [npm link](https://docs.npmjs.com/cli/link) can be useful during development.
-It allows you to link a package as a globally available symbolic link within your system.
+T> [npm link](https://docs.npmjs.com/cli/link) allows you to link a package as a globally available symbolic link within your system.
 Node will resolve to the linked version unless local `node_modules` happens to contain a version.
 If you want to remove the link, you should use `npm unlink` or `npm unlink <package>`.

 ### On Naming Packages